saadfahmi/saadfahmi/README.md

 - 🌱 I’m currently learning **Swift**

-- 👨‍💻 All of my projects are available at [Repositories](https://github.com/saadfahmi?tab=repositories) section.
+- 👨‍💻 All of my projects are available at [Repositories](https://github.com/saadfahmi?tab=repositories).

 - 💬 Ask me about **C,HMTL**